HMS Dreadnought (1906): Background

 Gunnery developments in the late 1890s and the early 1900s, led in the United Kingdom by Percy Scott and in the United States by William Sims, were already pushing expected battle ranges out to an unprecedented 6000 yd, a distance great enough to force gunners to wait for the shells to arrive before applying corrections for the next salvo.
 A related problem was that the shell splashes from the more numerous smaller weapons tended to obscure the splashes from the bigger guns.
 Either the smaller-calibre guns would have to hold their fire to wait for the slower-firing heavies, losing the advantage of their faster rate of fire, or it would be uncertain whether a splash was due to a heavy or a light gun, making ranging and aiming unreliable.
-Another problem was that longer-range torpedoes were expected to soon be in service and these would discourage ships from closing to ranges where the smaller guns' faster rate of fire would become preeminent.
+Another problem was that longer-range torpedoes were expected soon to be in service and these would discourage ships from closing to ranges where the smaller guns' faster rate of fire would become preeminent.
 Keeping the range open generally negated the threat from torpedoes and further reinforced the need for heavy guns of a uniform calibre.

-In 1903, the Italian naval architect Vittorio Cuniberti first articulated in print the concept of an all-big-gun battleship.
+In 1903, the Italian naval architect Vittorio Cuniberti first wrote about the concept of an all-big-gun battleship.
 When the Italian Navy did not pursue his ideas, Cuniberti wrote an article in Jane's Fighting Ships advocating his concept.
 He proposed an "ideal" future British battleship of 17000 LT, with a main battery of a dozen 12-inch guns in eight turrets, 12 inches of belt armour, and a speed of 24 kn.